NuckyInSg/resume_agent/README.md

    pip install -r requirements.txt
    ```

-3. Ensure pdflatex is installed on your system.
+3. Install pdflatex on your system.

-## Usage

-1. Start the server:
+4. Start the server:
    ```
    python main.py
    ```

-2. Access the web interface at `http://localhost:8000`
+5. Access the web interface at `http://localhost:8000`

+## Usage

-3. Upload a PDF file, edit the JSON data if needed, and generate the new PDF.
+1. Upload a PDF file
+2. Edit the JSON data if needed
+3. Generate the new PDF

 ## 🔗 API Endpoints